 Tisch Drama’s Office of Career Development & Alumni Relations empowers students and alumni to take agency over their careers in the entertainment field.
 The office aims to reflect the diversity of creative careers in the modern age and what they entail, including use of technology, personal branding and entrepreneurship, sustainable lifestyle practices, and what it means to be a “multi-hyphenate creative"—and more.

 To facilitate this, the office provides resources and opportunities for students to explore and develop a variety of performance and non-performance career options by making connections with professionals in the field and developing sustainable career practices.
 A students's time at Tisch Drama is filled with workshops, panels, and seminars to help them navigate next steps in their careers as emerging artists and leaders.
 These can range in topic from finding an internship to how to navigate unions.
 The office also offers one-on-one coaching, cover letter and headshot review, access to exclusive casting and job opportunities, networking events, and more.

 Examples of previous Career Development programs include:

-Casting Director / Agent Visits: With NYU's central location in one of the theatre capitals of the world, casting directors and agents visit classes and answer students' questions, often providing feedback on auditions, headshots, and resumes.
+- Casting Director / Agent Visits: With NYU's central location in one of the theatre capitals of the world, casting directors and agents visit classes and answer students' questions, providing insights into career development.

 Our goal is that students will graduate feeling confident to take the next steps in their careers having established a strong foundation that includes knowledge of the field, professional exposure, strong sense of self, and the skills to build exciting, sustainable futures.